A new combinatorial class of 3-manifold triangulations: Faces in triangulations

 \subsection{Faces in triangulations}

-There are eight types of faces in a triangulation (see Figure 1 in \cite{JR} or Figure~\ref{fig:faces} below).
-It is useful to make the following distinctions based on the edge identifications (but ignoring the identifications of vertices).
+There are eight types of faces in a triangulation, depending on how vertices or edges are identified (see Figure 1 in \cite{JR}).
+Ignoring possible identification of vertices, this reduces to the following five types based on the edge identifications only (see Figure~\ref{fig:faces} below).
 A face with no edge-identifications is termed a \emph{triangle face}; it is a 2--simplex with some or all vertices identified.
 If a pair of edges is identified, the face is either a cone (possibly with the tip identified with a point on the boundary) and called a \emph{cone face} or it is a M\"obius band and called a \emph{M\"obius face}.
 In a M\"obius face, we distinguish the \emph{boundary edge} and the \emph{core edge}.
 If all three edges are identified, the face is either a 3--fold or a dunce hat, and called a \emph{3-fold face} or \emph{dunce face} respectively.

 The following results concerning minimal, 0--efficient or arbitrary triangulations are well-known:

 \begin{thm}[\cite{JR}, Theorem 6.1] A minimal triangulation of the closed, irreducible, orientable 3--manifold $M$ is 0--efficient unless $M = \RR P^3$ or $L(3,1).$ \end{thm}